This is a Variation on the Bean Burgers Root Formula, a simplified recipe that shows which ingredients

 have on hand.
 See our other variations at the bottom of the Root Formula page.

 Whenever I order take-out, I always regret it.
 I want something quick and easy, but in our family just looking at the menu takes 15 minutes.
 If there’s a debate over whether we’ve ordered too much, add another five minutes to that time.
 Then we wait…and wait and wait.
 The food finally arrives in five plastic containers.
 We pry them open to reveal tepid, overcooked food that was packaged 40 minutes ago and steamed to oblivion en route.
 The experience is unsatisfying, the taste isn’t memorable, and afterwards my stomach is unhappy.
 We all need the convenience of quick and easy take-out, but what’s supposed to feel like a treat often feels like a disappointment.
 So, I stopped ordering and started figuring out what would taste like Friday-night-food and meet my time constraints in a more satisfying way.
-Enter the bean burger.
+Enter: bean burgers.

 More than just black beans